 If your only option is to do a malfunction drill when a determined enemy’s within three yards…English fails me. ¡Ay! ¡Qué fucked!

-And if one wanted to go for a .380 — say an LCP or one of those “I can’t believe it’s not a Colt Mustang” clones that everyone makes nowadays — well, those things fit in an average man’s pants pocket almost as easily as a double stack magazine.
+And if one wanted to go for a .380 — say an LCP or one of those “I can’t believe it’s not a Colt Mustang” clones that everyone makes nowadays — or a J-frame size revolver, well, those things fit in the average man’s pants pocket almost as easily as a double stack magazine.

-This isn’t to denounce the idea of carrying an extra magazine.
+The point isn’t to denounce the idea of carrying an extra magazine.
 Context is king.
 Certainly, those in the military or civilian law enforcement might want to carry some extra mags in addition to a backup gun, given their higher likelihood to engage in a prolonged fight, and limited ability to choose the time and place of those fights.
-Plus, as Mr. Awerbuck says, the wise gunhandler will train for a variety of situations and keep such tactical tools handy in their mental toolbox.
-(And train.
-Train to pull a backup pistol–and shoot–with your weak hand as much as you can.)

-It’s just that time, money, and belt space are limited and must be prioritized.
+It’s just that time, money, and belt space are usually at a premium and must be prioritized.
 You can’t carry everything.
-Every piece of EDC gear must be carefully scrutinized, periodically reconsidered, and dispassionately left at home if something else can do the job better.
+Every piece of EDC gear needs to be carefully scrutinized, periodically reconsidered, and dispassionately left at home if something else can do the job better.

 If a reload or malfunction clearance is needed in the middle of a fight, it’s needed now.
 Not in two minutes, not in five seconds, not after the old magazine is ripped out of the well, now.

 For those who wish to carry insurance against that eventuality, finding a little extra space for a second gun is ultimately more efficient than carrying a spare double-stack magazine that, in all likelihood, will be no more effective in the moment of decision than a talisman.